Protesters call for federal investigation into deadly shooting of Jackson man by Capitol Police officers - NewsBreak

 Related

-Black Driver Sues FedEx, Brookhaven Police Chief, Men Accused of Shooting At Him

-Black FedEx driver D’Monterrio Gibson, 25, is seeking $5 million in damages in a lawsuit a year after he reported that two white men in Brookhaven, Miss., chased and fired a gun at him while he was out delivering packages.
-He filed the federal civil lawsuit on Friday, Jan....
+Mississippi officials are investigating an officer-involved shooting.
+The Mississippi Bureau of Investigation (MBI) is investigating an officer-involved shooting that occurred on Jan.
+24, 2023, at approximately 11:45 p.m. near 135 Conerly Road in Braxton, Mississippi.
+Rankin County Sheriff’s Department deputies were conducting a narcotics investigation when they encountered a subject...

-Former FedEx driver files lawsuit against MS city, police chief, accused shooters
+Former FedEx driver files lawsuit against city in Mississippi, police chief & others

 BROOKHAVEN, Miss.
 (WJTV) – A former FedEx driver has filed a $5 million lawsuit against the City of Brookhaven, Police Chief Kenneth Collins and two men who allegedly fired shots at him.
 The Daily Leader reported D’Monterrio Gibson also filed the lawsuit against his former employer.
 The incident happened in January 2022.
 A father and […]